IntersectMBO/cardano-node-tests/doc/running_local_cluster.md

 </br>

-Local cluster consists 3 of pools and 1 BFT node.
+A **local cluster** is a local Cardano blockchain that consists of 3 stake pools and 1 BFT node.
+The chain is started in Byron era and it is moved in the desired era, similarly to Mainnet, using Update Proposals.
+The default `testnet-magic` value is 42.

-Default `testnet-magic` value is 42.
+Using a local cluster you can test/play/interact with all the Cardano blockchain functionalities - from block creation, to rewards generation based on the stake delegated to each of the stake pool, generating and sending all kinds of transactions, to interacting with Plutus scripts.

 ### Requirements:
 - Python 3.8 or newer